State and Local Climate and Energy Program

 Helping Small Municipal Governments Achieve Energy Efficiency Improvements

 The Delaware Valley Regional Planning Commission (DVRPC) Regional Circuit Rider for Energy Efficiency in Local Government Operations project provides training and direct assistance to the governments of the four suburban counties in Greater Philadelphia to develop and implement strategies to reduce energy use and greenhouse gas emissions associated with their operations.
-This project works with four of the nine counties within the DVRPC region and focus on the 228 small municipalities that are too small to qualify for Department of Energy's Energy Efficiency and Conservation Block Grant program and lack the resources of larger cities.
+This project works with four of the nine counties within the DVRPC region and focuses on the 228 small municipalities that are too small to qualify for Department of Energy's Energy Efficiency and Conservation Block Grant program and lack the resources of larger cities.
 DVRPC serves as a "one-stop shop" for these municipalities to address the capacity gaps they face in making use of energy efficiency resources.

 The project is providing six distinct services to the 228 targeted municipalities, beginning with outreach on savings opportunities available in energy efficiency and conservation.
 DVRPC also develops and provides trainings, analytical tools, and outreach materials for the municipalities on the benefits and processes for managing energy use and improving energy efficiency in municipal buildings, wastewater treatment facilities, vehicle fleets, employee commutes, and outdoor lighting.
 DVRPC also provides technical assistance on analytical tools that evaluate energy use and greenhouse gas emissions from local government municipal operations.
 The Circuit Rider project designs cost-effective packages for reducing energy use in municipally-owned buildings that leverage available grant funding and incentives to assure a maximum payback period of five years.
 DVRPC is also preparing case studies and monitoring and reporting data to track outcomes and lessons learned from the project.